Reporting - Creating ROEs

 - Once you have selected the employee, close the list by selecting the "X" icon near the top of the list.
 Only the selected employee(s) will be included in the report.

 - Scroll the to right until you see the Background cell, and then ensure that a check mark appears in the box.
 This will ensure that the familiar ROE form will appear as the background when the report is created.

 Fig. 08: Including the background for your ROE report.

 - Select the Generate Report button on the Record of Employment (ROE) report row.
 A brief message is displayed as the program uses the employee's payroll information to create the ROEWeb data file.
 Once the process is complete, the file is stored in your Downloads folder by default (unless you have changed your browser's download settings).

 - Depending on the browser you are using, the downloaded file will either

-appear as a link at the bottom of your screen (as it does in the Google Chrome browser shown below), or it may appear as a link near the top of your browser, as it does with FireFox, Internet Explorer and others.
+appear as a link at the bottom of your screen (as it does in the Google Chrome browser shown below), or it may appear as a link near the top of your browser, as it does with FireFox, Edge and others.